tensorflow/models/official/projects/waste_identification_ml/llm_applications/milk_pouch_detection/README.md

 ### 1. Create a VM Instance

+Many VM configurations will work, but the specs [here](/circularnet-docs/content/deploy-cn/before-you-begin.md) are relevant.

 ### 2. Download the Setup Script

-SSH into your VM instance and run:
+SSH into your VM instance.
+If this is the first access, you will be prompted to install nVidia drivers.
+After this is complete, run:

 ```bash
 curl -o setup.sh https://raw.githubusercontent.com/tensorflow/models/master/official/projects/waste_identification_ml/llm_applications/milk_pouch_detection/setup.sh